xervice/processor/README.md

 ### Translating
 After hydrating the information you can translate them into your needed structure.
 For that you can add translate plugins to your process configuration.
 Syntax is also based on the xervice/array-handler module.
+Here you can define TranslationFunction.
+You can add new TranslationFunctions to the ProcessorDependencyProvider.

 ```php
     /**